Dhruv-NNT/Generative-AI-and-NLP-Projects/README.md

 ### Setup

 To set up and run the application, follow the instructions in the project's [README](Newsletter-Generator-App/README.md).

+## 📈 Stock Market Assistant

+### Overview

+This project leverages advanced NLP techniques to analyze stock market trends by decoding unstructured data from news articles and social media.
+The tool provides sentiment analysis and text summarization to offer accessible market insights.

+### Key Features

+- Sentiment analysis and text summarization of financial news.
+- Integration with various NLP models to extract actionable insights.
+- User-friendly interface for analyzing stock market trends.

+### Technologies Used

+- Python
+- Mistral
+- Gemma
+- BERT
+- FAISS

+### Setup

+To set up and run the application, follow the instructions in the project's [README](Stock-Market-Assistant/README.md).

 ## 🔍 Sentiment Analysis with Sequence Models (LSTM, BiSTM and CNN)